Counterfactual Analysis under Partial Identification Using Locally Robust Refinement: Uniform Asymptotic Validity of the Confidence Region Under the LRR Hypothesis

 The following theorem gives the uniform asymptotic validity of the confidence region $\tilde C_{1-\alpha}^{\mathsf{LRR}}$ defined in (\ref{bootstrap CI}).

 \begin{theorem} Suppose that Assumptions \ref{assump: uniform convergence} and \ref{assump: moment} hold.
 Then,

 \end{theorem}

-The proof of Theorem \ref{thm: uniform validity} is found in the Supplemental Note.
 For the proof of uniform asymptotic validity, we approximate the bootstrap distribution by a truncated version of a functional of a Gaussian process.
-This facilitates the use of the continuous mapping theorem in \citebibmain{Linton/Song/Whang:10:JOE} which does not require that the continuous functionals have a well defined limit.
+This facilitates the use of the continuous mapping theorem in \cite{Linton/Song/Whang:10:JOE} which does not require that the continuous functionals have a well defined limit.